ankitsri98/ankitsri98/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Web-Project
+- 🔭 I’m currently working at Amazon as SDE-1.
-- 🌱 I’m currently learning New-Algorithms
+- 🌱 I’m currently on Java Spring backend.
-- 💬 Ask me about Data Structure And Alorithms, Nodejs, Expressjs, Mongodb.
+- 💬 Ask me about Data Structure And Alorithms, Java, Nodejs, Expressjs, Mongodb.
 - 📫 How to reach me: [Github-@ankitsri98](https://github.com/ankitsri98) ,  [LinkedIn-@ankit](https://www.linkedin.com/in/ankit-srivastava-132aa1173/)